McDegens-DAO/solana-action-express/README.md

 # solana-action-express
 Solana Actions server powered by Node and Express

-This Express server package provides Solana Actions endpoints for Solana Blinks
+This server package provides Solana Action endpoints for Solana Blinks

 Here's a live example of a McDegens Donation Blink powered by a **solana-action-express** server.